dockstore/dockstore-documentation/docs/assets/templates/template.rst

 Examples of the filters field
 -----------------------------
-* The ``filters:`` field allows for limiting which branches and tags appear on a Dockstore entry.
+* The ``filters:`` field allows for limiting which GitHub [tags](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags) and [branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) appear on a Dockstore entry.
 Regex can be used here.
 * You can use this regex pattern to include all tags but no branches:

 .. code:: yaml